How Does the Ford F-150 Annoy Its Owners?

 Even the most popular vehicle in America can be annoying at times.
 The Ford F-150 is that model, and it’s a pickup truck trusted by millions of Americans every day.
 For the most part, this Ford truck does an excellent job of handling every type of drive while giving owners the strength needed.
-Whether using it for daily hauling, work at the construction site, or taking the family to the lake while towing a boat, the F-150 is a regular participant.
+Whether using it for daily hauling, work at the construction site, or taking the family to the lake while towing a boat, this Ford pickup truck is a regular participant.
 That said, there are some ways this truck can annoy its owners.

 Where’s the permanent shutoff for the stop-start function of the Ford F-150?